Under Secretary of State for Economic Growth, Energy, and the Environment: History

 An act of Congress first authorized an under secretary of state for economic affairs on August 1, 1946, for a 2-year period as the third-ranking officer in the department.
 The position was not renewed, however, and between 1947 and 1958 the ranking officer in the department handling foreign economic matters was either a deputy under secretary or an assistant secretary of state.
 On June 30, 1958, Congress re-established the position in the Mutual Security Act.
 The following year, the Department of State Organization Act of July 30, 1959, authorized the president to appoint either an under secretary for political affairs or an under secretary for economic affairs.

 Between 1959 and 1972, during periods when there was no under secretary of state for economic affairs, the ranking officer for foreign economic affairs was again either a deputy under secretary or an assistant secretary of state.
 On July 13, 1972, Congress established separate and permanent positions at the under secretary of state level for economic affairs and for political affairs, in the Foreign Relations Authorization Act.
 On August 16, 1985, Congress changed the title to include agricultural affairs.
 The under secretary for economic and agricultural affairs serves as the principal adviser to the secretary and deputy secretary (previously under secretary) on matters relating to foreign economic and commercial policy.
 Specified duties, responsibilities, and assignments have varied over time.
 Each incumbent is commissioned with a functional designation as part of his title.
 On May 12, 1994, the title was changed to Under Secretary of State for Economic, Business, and Agricultural Affairs.
 It was changed again in 2011 to Under Secretary for Economic Growth, Energy, and the Environment after the reorganization of the EEB bureau to EB, and the spin off of two new bureaus under the under secretary.

 As of 2019, the E is also charged with advancing the State Department's economic development agenda; elevating and intensifying the department's efforts related to energy security, clean energy, and environmental sustainability; and fostering innovation through robust science, entrepreneurship, and technology policies.
 The E covers issues that reach from the vastness of space, through the Office of Space Affairs, to the depths of the oceans with the goal of advancing U.S. strategic interests through policy aimed at ensuring that economic growth and a healthy planet go hand in hand.

+In 2025, the position's title reverted back to its original name of "under secretary of state for economic affairs."